multiyumz/data-science-challenges/data-train-at-scale/README.md

 <details>
   <summary markdown='span'><strong>❓Instructions (expand me)</strong></summary>

-*⏱ Duration:  spend 1 hour at most on this*
+*⏱ Duration:  spend 1 hour on this*

 🖥️ Open `datascientist_deliverable.ipynb` with VS Code (forget about Jupyter for this module), and run all cells carefully, while understanding them.
 This handover between you and the DS team is the perfect time to interact with them (i.e. your buddy or a TA).